Breath hold techniques during volumetric modulated arc therapy in breast cancer patients

 The research of Dr Vishruta Dumane, Icahn School of Medicine at Mount Sinai, New York, focuses on developing approaches to radiotherapy that will minimise risk to neighbouring organs and tissues, whilst maximising the impact of treatment to the tumour.
-Her recent work adds further support for the use of deep inspiration breath holds during radiotherapy (VMAT) to reduce exposure of critical organs, such as the heart and lungs, to off target doses
+Her recent work adds further support for the use of deep inspiration breath holds during radiotherapy (VMAT) to reduce exposure of critical organs, such as the heart and lungs, to off target doses of radiation.

 Breast cancer is the most common cancer among women worldwide impacting over 2 million women each year, causing the largest number of cancer related deaths in women.
 Surgery, chemotherapy, radiation therapy and a combination thereof are the most common treatment options.